Schedule & Overview

 Thu, 14 May No lecture

-7 Thu, 04 Jun Coding smarter: R and AI tools AI-assisted Quarto: debugging, improving prose
+7 Thu, 11 Jun Using AI tools: advanced visualizations as an example Publication-ready figures; AI-assisted Quarto: debugging, improving prose

 Datasets